Kamlang Wildlife Sanctuary: Flora

 The upper reaches of the park have Alpine vegetation, particularly on the Daphabum peak which borders the Namdapha National Park.
 The lower reaches (below 1200 m), including the foothills, have tropical wet evergreen forests.
 150 tree species have been reported in the park.
 The main trees found in the park are Canarium resiniferum, Terminalia chebula, Gmelina arborea and Amoora wallichii.
 A great variety of herbs, bamboos, grasses, and shrubs are also present, and 49 species of orchids have also been reported from the park.

 Fauna

 Faunal diversity in the park is somewhat similar to that found in the contiguous area of the Namdapha Tiger Reserve; there are 61 species of mammals, 105 bird species and 20 species of reptiles.
 The cat species of the wildlife sanctuary includes the Royal Bengal tiger, common leopard, clouded leopard, marbled cat, leopard cat and snow leopard.
 Other notable animal species reported in the park are Asian elephant, wild boar, sambar, barking deer, black giant squirrel and some flying squirrels.
 Of the fifteen species of primate found in India, six species are found in the park.
 These are capped langur (Trachypithecus pileatus), rhesus macaque (Macaca mulatta), stump-tailed macaque (Macaca arctoides), Assamese macaque (Macaca assamensis), eastern hoolock gibbon (hoolock leuconedys), and Bengal slow loris (Nycticebus bengalensis).

+Glaw Lake

+Kamlang Wildlife Sanctuary contains the Glaw Lake, also spelled Glow Lake, locally Glaw Tuli and Glaw Hawai, in its core zone at an elevation of 5000 ft with a surface area of 8 km2 and a circumference of about 4–5 km.

+On 21 January 2026, the lake was designated as a Ramsar Site by the Ramsar Convention.
+The designation was officially announced on 3 August 2026 by the Ministry of Environment, Forest and Climate Change as India's 101st Ramsar Site and Arunachal Pradesh's first Ramsar Site.
+The designation highlights the lake's global importance for wetland conservation, water security, climate resilience and ecological sustainability.